leactz/tribute.io/README.md

 Another thing that I did with this page is to NOT use any ID selectors in my CSS, since I found out last night it is not considered best practice to do so.

-This page is dedicated to all my friens.
+This page is dedicated to all my friends.
 Past, present and future. */